taipan2806/Getting-and-Cleaning-Data/CodeBook.md

 **train/Inertial Signals/body_gyro_x_train.txt**
 The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.
 ## Transformation Information
-After downloading and uncompressing the data, the resulting directory UCI HAR Dataset are copied to R-Studio's working directory.
+After downloading and uncompressing the data, the resulting directory UCI HAR Dataset is copied to R-Studio's working directory.
 ###Preparation
 Clear Global Environment
 ###Step #1 (Merge training and test set to 1 data set)
 After loading files into tables, train and test data are merged into variables train_data and test_data.
-These 2 data sets are merged to HAR_data using rbind and column names are renamed.
+Subsequently, these 2 data sets are merged to HAR_data using rbind() and column names are renamed.
 ###Step #2 (Extract mean and standard deviation)
 Columns containing mean and standard deviation data are subset; subject and activity column are added.
 ###Step #3 (Replace activity codes by activity names)